 - Look at how nicely all these sandwiches fit into this pan!
-I love our big 16″ pan because I can get SO much food in this thing, but you can get the 12″ if that’s all you need.
+I love our big 16″ pan because I can get SO much food in this thing, but you can get the 12″ if that's all you need.
 As you can see in the picture, I can crank out grilled cheese for a crowd pretty quickly.
-(Which was especially nice when I was doing day care.)
-Basically we pull this sucker out 4 or 5 times a week because using it is so convenient.
+(Which was especially nice when I was doing day care, and also nowadays when our kids always have a few of their teenager friends over, because of course I'm going to feed them, I love it!)
+Basically we pull this sucker out 4 or 5 times a week because it's so convenient.

-- It’s better than an extra stove burner (especially when they’re all full), because it’s so much bigger than any frying pan or any burner you could put it on.
-Instead of using two cast iron pans (I also love those, by the way) for something like pork chops or fried potatoes, I just use one.
+- It's better than an extra stove burner, because it's so much bigger than any frying pan or any burner you could put it on.
+Instead of using two cast iron pans for something like pork chops or fried potatoes, I just use one.

-- It cleans up really easily, and food doesn’t stick as long as you use enough healthy fats, not a hardship for us, that’s for sure!
-As I explained before (for anyone who missed it), if anything does stick, then we just turn it on high, boil some water, scrape it with a metal spatula, and it comes right up.
+- It cleans up really easily, and food doesn't stick as long as you use enough healthy fats, which is not a hardship for us, that's for sure!
+As I explained before (for anyone who missed it), if anything does stick a little, then we just turn it on high, boil some water, scrape it with a metal spatula, and it comes right up.

 - Have you been able to replace your Teflon pans yet?
 It takes time, I know.

 - Remember you don't have to worry about foods sticking if you use plenty of healthy fats!